ietf-wg-gnap/gnap-resource-servers/draft-ietf-gnap-resource-servers.md

 ## General-purpose Access Token Model

+The core GNAP specification {{GNAP}} focuses on the relationship between the client and the AS.
+Since the access token is opaque to the client, the core specification does not define a token model.
+However, the AS will need to create tokens and the RS will need to understand tokens.
+To facilitate a level of structural interoperability, a common access token model is presented here.
 Access tokens represent a common set of aspects across different GNAP deployments.
 This list is not intended to be universal or comprehensive, but rather serves as guidance to implementers in developing data structures and associated systems across a GNAP deployment.
-These data structures are communicated between the AS and RS either by using a structured token or an API-like mechanism like token introspection.
+These data structures are communicated between the AS and RS either by using a structured token or an API-like mechanism like token introspection (see {{introspection}}).

 This general-purpose data model does not assume either approach, and in fact both can be used together to convey different pieces of information.
 Where possible, mappings to the {{JWT}} standard format